 I know, it may sound like a lot to start, but you are free to use just what you need and remove all the rest.

 If you are new to Ionic Framework, I suggest you to read how to build and Ionic 5 app from scratch.
 On this post you will be able to learn all the core concepts of Ionic Framework such as project structure, navigation, UI components, design tips and data integration with a remote API.

 Also, to help you through your Ionic Framework learning process, we created an Ionic Angular app with a question and answer format (Q&A), where users will be able to ask, answer and vote questions.
 So, on build a complete app with ionic framework tutorial you will learn all the concepts needed to create your first ionic app!

-Enjoyed this ionic guide?
+Enjoyed this Ionic guide?
 We have more beginners tutorials that you may find super useful during your learning journey.
 Please feel free to leave any question or comment below.
+Thanks for reading.